 The picturesque small town of Sorrento lies amongst the craggy cliffs and brightly colored houses of the Sorrentine Peninsula.
 While not technically a part of the Amalfi Coast, its convenient location makes it a popular base or stop while exploring the coast.
-If you are looking for a more affordable option for Positano, there are plenty of things to do in Sorrento and places to stay.
+From Sorrento, visitors can enjoy the many beaches, hikes, lidos, restaurants, boat tours, and day trips along the Bay of Naples.

 Watch the sun go down at Villa Communale Park